Followers

 FINAL DISCUSSION (Student directed Socratic seminar)

 Each student arrives at class with three higher order thinking questions.
 They will have answered each question in 3-5 sentences.
 These questions will be used for your final group discussion.
-One of your question can be from any section of the book.
+One of your questions can be from any section of the book.
 One question should be about the last 20 pages of the novel.
 One question should be a reflective question addressing the novel as a whole.

 FINAL AP Q3 Essay!